ThanosApostolou/thapo-site-public-data/data/blogs/2_typescript_result_unknown/2_unknown.md

 }
 ```

-We will also create a intentionally wrong class which has the "resources" field misspelled as `resourcess`
+We will also create an intentionally wrong class which has the "resources" field misspelled as `resourcess`

 ```typescript
 class GithubRateLimitResponseWrong {